medplum/medplum/packages/ui/README.md

-# Medplum

-Medplum is a healthcare platform that helps you quickly develop high-quality compliant applications.
-Medplum includes a FHIR server, React component library, and developer app.

 # Medplum React Component Library

 The Medplum React Component Library provides many helpful components to quickly build your healthcare web app.

 The Medplum SDK can be used with any compliant FHIR server.
 However, some advanced features are only available when paired with a Medplum server.

-Check out a live demo: [https://storybook.medplum.com/](https://storybook.medplum.com/)
+Check out a live demo: [https://docs.medplum.com/storybook/index.html](https://docs.medplum.com/storybook/index.html)

 ## Key Features